 Last but not least.
 It is crucial to analyze the performance of every email marketing campaign and uncover its true impact.
 This will give you hints on where to move to achieve success.

 Monitor such performance data as deliverability rate, open rate, and click-through rate.
 Also, analyze the HTML click map, top clicked links, time spent on the email, spam reports, and customer behavior.
+Constantly run the DMARC report analyzer for your domain security.
 Finally, mull over average revenue per campaign, average revenue per subscriber, amount of people converted into leads, and ROI.

 Use professional instruments provided by ESPs to polish your strategy and get actionable insights on how to fuel your campaign, and create an email newsletter that brings the best results.